Ezekias01/DrugStore/READMEeng.md

 - **Delete an appointment: by selecting the appointment it is possible to proceed with its elimination.**
 - Display statische: pressing the button displays statistics outcomes you can see the percentage of positive and negative swabs

-## pharmacy management - warehouse menu
+## Pharmacy management - WAREHOUSE MENU
 &#13;&#10;  ![](https://github.com/MarcoSpina01/Farmacia/blob/main/immagini_readme/immagini_readme/magazzino.png "")

 The`menu Magazzino`allows: